Synthetic Identity Fraud Threatens to Steal Millions from Businesses and Consumers

 Surprisingly, most attacks are not targeted at a specific business.
 They start with an automated scan across several sites.
 The purpose of an automated scan is first to find a vulnerable business – any vulnerable business.
 An attacker might scan thousands of web applications, but it usually only takes a few hundred to find a potential target.
 Some automated scans also automatically exploit vulnerabilities.
 Automated exploits come from known common vulnerabilities where a proof of concept is already provided.

-Developers must test their code for vulnerabilities, but detecting bots used to scan for vulnerabilities is also a viable way to stop attacks before they begin.
-Detecting bots can be done in several ways.
-Most of them are complicated and require huge development efforts.
 Fingerprint, however, lets you plug a library into your code and automatically start detecting automated exploit and scan attempts.
 It does the heavy lifting for developers and allows them to handle the way bot detection works.
 A web application could send server error messages or alert administrators to let them know the business is a target.

-Fingerprint helps lowers the risk of your business being the next compromise target, so you can avoid hefty fines for compliance violations, losing customers and their loyalty, brand damage, and litigation that can last years.
+Fingerprint helps lower the risk of your business being the next compromise target, so you can avoid hefty fines for compliance violations, losing customers and their loyalty, brand damage, and litigation that can last years.
 Instead of being reactive, Fingerprint, in combination with your fraud tech stack, helps you be proactive with data loss prevention and cybersecurity.
 Monitoring and detection shouldn’t be your only form of application protection, but it is a practical first step in stopping cyber-criminals.

 Try out the Fingerprint demo, or sign up and get started.